ElektraInitiative/libelektra/src/plugins/dbus/README.md

 	kdb global-mount dbus

-Alternatively one can mount the plugin additionally to a storage plugin, e.g.
+Alternatively one can mount the plugin additionally to a storage plugin, e.g.:

 	kdb mount file.dump / dump dbus